-This process will be verified by a scrutineer, who is independent of both the local authority admissions team and the school for which the allocation is to be made.
+This process will be verified by a scrutineer, who is independent of the school for which the allocation is to be made.

 Lots will not be drawn for twins or other multiple birth siblings from the same family.
 Where they are tied for the final place they will all be admitted, exceeding the PAN for the school.